 Thanks for submitting your information

 Your submission was successful.
 I generally respond by email within one day, but it can be much longer if I am still collecting scores from a recent exam in order to calculate the scaling.
-However, if you don't receive a response from me within 10 days, please email me at email@example.com to let me know.
-For submitting your information, I will email to you the the coupon code to receive $25 off to the MBE RULES or UBE ESSAYS subscription modules when I send you the analysis.
+However, if you don't receive a response from me within 10 days (sometimes they are spam blocked), please email me at email@example.com to let me know.
+For submitting your information, I will email to you the the relevant coupon code to the MBE Rules or UBE Essays subscription modules when I email you back the analysis.

-If you find my statistical analysis useful, I can also provide you with a free 45 page MEE/MPT Analysis report if you have your MEE/MPT answers.
-For example, NY BOLE releases essays specifically to enable examinees can identify their deficiencies.
-In a 1995 bill to amend the Judiciary Law, the bill stated that it was in New York State's "best interest to insure that all bar applicants are given an equal opportunity to pass the NYS Bar Examination.
+For example, I can provide you with a free 45 page MEE/MPT Analysis report if you have your MEE/MPT answers.
+Some jurisdictions such as New York release essays to failing examinees specifically to enable them to identify their deficiencies.
+In a 1995 bill to amend the Judiciary Law, the bill stated that it was in the state's "best interest to insure that all bar applicants are given an equal opportunity to pass the NYS Bar Examination.
 Disclosure of past testing materials and applicant examinations allow prospective attorneys to become aware of testing subject matter and methodology so that otherwise qualified attorneys are not defeated in their attempts to pass the bar examination."
 You disadvantage yourself if you do not order and review your essays because you will not know what mistakes to correct (e.g. are you a poor issue spotter, was your format incorrect, was your writing style poor, or how did your answers compare to the released above average answers and other examinees).
 The free 45 page MEE/MPT Analysis report which will tell you how effective your issue-spotting was on the MEE along with a good deal of statistical information on the MEE and MPT.
 The NY BOLE link to order essays is here.
-In NY, the cost for a failed applicant’s own essay answers is $40 (as of 12/1/18) and it must be paid by certified check or money order payable to "NYS Board of Law Examiners."
+In NY, the cost for a failed applicant’s own essay answers is $40 (as of 9/1/19) and it must be paid by certified check or money order payable to "NYS Board of Law Examiners."
 The deadline to order your essays is generally 60 days after scores are released.
 If you are a foreign examinee and have difficulty paying by certified check or money order, let me know as I order essays for a number of foreign examinees every administration.

 Click here for a letter template to request your essays from NY BOLE (modify as needed)